videlalvaro/gifsockets/README.md

 Where taken from this website: [http://www.fmsware.com/stuff/gif.html](http://www.fmsware.com/stuff/gif.html).

 And the server code was taken from here [https://github.com/weavejester/tcp-server](https://github.com/weavejester/tcp-server)

+The awesome image that illustrates this page was given by the internet.

 Distributed under the Eclipse Public License, the same as Clojure.